-Eventually the dynasty of shoguns created by Ashikaga Takauji weakened to powerlessness against Japan's great landowning families (daimyo), who had their own armies.
-The Ashikaga shogunate, centered in Kyoto, had failed to establish an effective central government with which to arbitrate conflicts.
-By the 1490s the Ashikaga shoguns were the puppets of the Hosokawa family, a samurai clan.
-The reign of the Emperor Go-Kashiwabara (1500 to 1526) marked a low point in imperial influence.
+The Ashikaga shogunate, a dynastic and feudal military dictatorship, had been in power in Kyoto since 1336.
+Emperors, also in Kyoto, had been without political power.
+The power established by the founder of the Ashikaga shogunate, Ashikaga Takauji, eventually declined relative to the power of Japan's great landowning families (daimyo), who had their own armies.
+The Ashikaga shogunate failed to establish an effective central government with which to arbitrate conflicts, and by the 1490s the Ashikaga shoguns had become the puppets of the Hosokawa family, a samurai clan.
+The reign of Emperor Go-Kashiwabara, from 1500 to 1526, marked a low point in influence by the emperors.
 In 1525, court ceremonies were suspended for lack of funds.

-Region lords tried to exercise what power they could.
+Regional lords exercised what power they could.
 Well established clans, such as the Takeda and the Imagawa, expanded their spheres of influence.
 And amid the absence of central authority, piracy grew.
 Japanese pirates plundered Korean and Chinese coastlines.
 As an armed group they asserted power within Japan.
-They were recognized as legitimate warriors and recognized as having the right to tax passing ships, making themselves economic parasites as armed men elsewhere had in ancient times.
+They were recognized as legitimate warriors and recognized as having the right to tax passing ships, making themselves economic parasites – as armed men elsewhere had in ancient times.

 Peasants were eager to protect themselves from armies that passed through their lands, and to this end some of them organized, forming a common front and making it more difficult for landowners to maintain control over their lands.
 Recognizing the importance of unity to their strength, the militant peasants drove from their community anyone who did not cooperate.
 Wars between local lords and various other military chieftains from the middle of the 1400s through much of the 1500s, to be called by historians the "Warring States" (Sengoku) period.
 It is a name borrowed from China's history and is more appropriately called Japan's "Warring Warlords period."
 It was a period of chaos, rebellion and social fluidity to be portrayed with a focus on peasants and masterless samurai (ronin) in Akira Kurosawa's film, Seven Samurai.